Francesco Totti: Television, cinema and publicity

 In 2007, he appeared in the movie L'allenatore nel Pallone 2, in the role of a defense attorney.
 Since 2008, he has participated several times in the television program C'è posta per te, in the second series of the Italian drama Cesaroni, in the reality show Grande Fratello 8 and in an episode of Paperissima.
 In September 2008, a collection of figurines dedicated to him appeared in newsstands in the Lazio region entitled "Francesco Totti, the captain".
 In 2009, Totti sent a message of support to Iranian youths during the 2009 Iranian presidential election protests.
 In February 2010, Totti was named an ambassador for online poker company Party Poker.

 In May 2010, Totti appeared alongside actor Russell Crowe in Rome to promote the special edition of the film Gladiator, celebrating the tenth anniversary of the film's release.
 In December 2014, two murals of Totti, sponsored by Nike, were created in Rome.
 In 2014, the Swiss artist David Diehl painted Totti as one of 16 football icons most beloved by their fans.
 In 2015, France Football rated him one of the ten best footballers in the world over the age of 36.
-In 2015, Totti's famous selfie goal celebration was included amongst the goal celebrations available for FIFA 16 and Pro Evolution Soccer 2016; he also took a selfie in the official trailer of the video game on YouTube.
+In 2015, Totti's famous selfie goal celebration was included amongst the goal celebrations available for FIFA 16 and Pro Evolution Soccer 2016.
 On 1 August 2017, a rocket carrying Totti's number 10 shirt from his final game with Roma against Genoa was launched into space from French Guiana.

 In 2020 he was the subject of My Name Is Francesco Totti (Mi chiamo Francesco Totti), a documentary film by Alex Infascelli.

 In March 2024, Betsson launched its Betsson.Sport infotainment platform in Italy with Totti as ambassador.
-Totti, along with Bebe Vio, will be ambassadors for the 2026 Winter Olympics hosted in Milan and Cortina d'Ampezzo.
+Totti, along with Bebe Vio, were ambassadors for the 2026 Winter Olympics hosted in Milan and Cortina d'Ampezzo.